Pemmican War: Attacks on the colony and the burning of Fort Douglas

 Alexander Macdonnell's force swelled in May with NWC employees passing between their wintering posts and Fort William and with local Métis, freemen and Cree from the north.
 The local Saulteaux arrived at the colony to help protect the settlers and stated that their presence would dissuade the Cree from attacking.
 However, the Saulteaux departed after 2 weeks upset at not being compensated for their assistance.
 Afterwards, 10 or 12 cows belonging to the colony were found riddled with arrows.
 It is unknown whether this was done by the Métis or the disgruntled Saulteaux.

-With his small army, Alexander Macdonnell finally began to take action against the Red River colony.
-Macdonnell, with a party of around 60 voyageurs and Métis established a camp at Frog Plain, 3 or 4 miles from Fort Douglas and erected a battery of 4 guns to prevent boats coming or going from the colony.
-It was provided with shot forged by the NWC blacksmith at Fort Gibraltar.
-On June 10 several colonists fired at a party of Métis conveying provisions to their camp at Frog Plain and a brief exchange of fire took place with no casualties.
+Alexander Macdonnell and a small army took action against the Red River colony.
+Macdonnell, with around 60 voyageurs and local Métis, established a camp at Frog Plain, 3 or 4 miles from Fort Douglas and erected a battery of four cannon to prevent boats coming or going from the colony.
+The cannon were provided with shot forged by the NWC blacksmith at Fort Gibraltar.
+On June 10 several colonists fired their rifles at a party of Métis conveying provisions to their camp at Frog Plain, and a brief exchange of fire took place with no casualties.
 That same day a canoe arrived at Fort Gibraltar from Fort William announcing the end of the War of 1812 and proclaimed "peace with all the world except Red River."